molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

-# Data manager of a cohort or data source
+# Data manager of a data resource

 ## Data Catalogue